Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER/README.md

 There is a start on V1.7 utilities.
 The following have been updated to some extent:
 - ProgrammingArduino.ino - just enough changes to make it work with V1.7.
 It doesn't yet access all the V1.7 firmware capabilities.

-It took me a while to find sources for the V1.7 version.
+It took me a while to find sources to purchase the V1.7 version.
 Here are two sources I found.
 - https://store.siqma.com/kcx-bt-emitter.html
 - https://www.aliexpress.us/item/3256805363984973.html